cfpb/design-system/docs/components/item-introductions.md

   - variation_group_name: Standard item introduction
     variations:
       - variation_description: >-
-          The item introduction Layout as seen on a Learn page template:
+          The item introduction consists of a heading, sometimes referred to as the post title, with a category label above it in the vast majority of cases.
+The item introduction may also include a minicon next to the category label, subheading paragraph, author, dates, and/or social sharing icons.
+Layout as seen on a Learn page template:

           ![Schematic of an item introduction](/design-system/images/uploads/itemintro_intro.png)